prboyer/group-policy-backup/Docs/Run-GPOBackup.md

 ```

 ## DESCRIPTION
 The script runs BackUp_GPOs.ps1 and Get-GPLinks.ps1 externally to generate additional backup content.
 The script will backup all GPOs in the domain, as well as HTML
 reports for each GPO indicating what they do.
 Further, a CSV report is included.
 The GPO linkage to OUs is also included in both CSV and TXT reports.
+The script also grabs a copy of the domain SYSVOL unless the -SkipSysvol parameter is supplied.
-The idea is that this backup is
-all-encompassing and would constitue a disaster recovery restore.
+The idea is that this backup is all-encompassing and would constitue a disaster recovery restore.

 ## EXAMPLES